 Of course, being that VR4GETAR is a 3D application made without any artists, the visuals could be improved.

+Acknowledgements

+This research was supported by Virginia Tech.
+We thank the VR4GETAR team which provided insight and expertise that greatly assisted the research.
+We would specifically like to thank Liquing Li who provided us with data for our prototypes.

+We thank Dr. Edward Fox – our instructor and client for his assistance and for the comments that greatly improved the project report.
+He can be contacted via email at fox@vt.edu.
+Additionally, we would like to thank him for his feedback on our prototypes which greatly helped us in making our final product better.
+This project is based upon work supported by the National Science Foundation under grant numbers IIS-1619028 and 1619371.

 References

 Erdogan, I., & Campbell, T. (2008).
 Teacher Questioning and Interaction Patterns in Classrooms Facilitated with Differing Levels of Constructivist Teaching Practices.
 International Journal of Science Education,30(14), 1891-1914. doi:10.1080/09500690701587028